Dishonored Check Procedures & Guidelines

 MN Crime Alert Network

 The MN Crime Alert Network (PDF) is a communication link between law enforcement and local businesses by which important timely crime information can be relayed.
 The Network uses broadcast fax and electronic mail technology to send crime alerts simultaneously to dozens, hundreds or even thousands of people - averaging between 5,000 and 8,000 destinations per hour.
 The law enforcement agency sending the alert chooses both the geographic area and the types of recipients to which the alert should be sent.
-Alerts are sent directly to those most likely to provide useful information and those potentially affected by the crime or criminal.
+Alerts are sent directly to those most likely to provide helpful information and those potentially affected by the crime or criminal.

 Anyone with a fax machine or electronic mail address can apply to be a member of the Network.
-Members include law enforcement agencies, banks, schools, hospitals, retailers, office and apartment building managers, neighborhood watch members, and others.
-The Network is administered by the MN Bureau of Criminal Apprehension.
+Members include law enforcement agencies, banks, schools, hospitals, retailers, office and apartment building managers, neighborhood watch members, etc. The Network is administered by the MN Bureau of Criminal Apprehension.
 For more information and to apply visit the Minnesota Crime Alert Network.